kfswain/llm-instance-gateway/site-src/guides/implementers.md

 <img src="/images/inference-overview.svg" alt="Overview of API integration" class="center" width="1000" />

 **InferencePool** represents a set of Inference-focused Pods and an extension that will be used to route to them.
 The InferencePool introduces a new type of backend within the Gateway API resource model.
 Instead of targeting Services, a Gateway can route traffic to an InferencePool.
-This InferencePool then becomes responsible for intelligent routing to the underlying model server pods based on the associated InferenceModel configurations.
+This InferencePool then becomes responsible for intelligent routing to the underlying model server pods.

 Here is an example of how to route traffic to an InferencePool using an HTTPRoute:
 ```